KevinPatel04/RFID_Based_Shoping_System/README.md

  Import the SQL file named "rfid_basedshoppingsystem" to your Database.

+ Upload the arduino file named "RFID.ino" in one of the Arduino UNO from "/arduino files/RFID/RFID.ino"<br> Upload the another file named "Exit.ino" in another Arduino UNO form "/arduino files/Exit/Exit.ino".

- Attach 2 Arduino boards or one to your system and See the circuit diagram for connection reference given in "Smart shopping System final.pptm" on slide #5 & #6 and "Smart shopping system final.pdf" on page #24.
+ Attach those 2 Arduino boards to your system and See the circuit diagram for connection reference given in "Smart shopping System    final.pptm" on slide #5 & #6 and "Smart shopping system final.pdf" on page #24.

 #### Note: Avoid Changing Directory Structure provided to you and follow all setup steps thouroly;